imcacat/mm-docs.imca-cat.org/docs/_docs/01-quick-start-guide.md

 ---
-title: "Quick-Start Guide"
+title: "Guides"
-permalink: /docs/quick-start-guide/
+permalink: /guides/
-excerpt: "How to quickly install and setup Minimal Mistakes for use with GitHub Pages."
+excerpt: "How to do anything and everything related to IMCA-CAT operations."
 last_modified_at: 2021-06-07T08:48:05-04:00
 redirect_from:
   - /theme-setup/